bgamari/ghc-wiki-import/dynamic-linking.md

 When building a DLL, you have to specify which libraries it depends on; the build system will need to support this.
 There is a lot of code for building DLLs in the Makefiles, but it probably no longer works and needs to be merged with the new shared library building support.

+Also, since the last time that DLLs worked with GHC on Windows, the GNU linker has gained a new feature.
+It can now "auto-import" data from shared libraries, making all the windows-specific hacks unnecessary.
+However, auto-imported data will prevent all sharing of code between processes, every page of code with a reference to data will get written to at load time.

 ## Darwin TODO